Girella tricuspidata: In a human context

-Parore are fished for commercially in New South Wales and in New Zealand they are landed as a bycatch in the grey mullet fishery.
+While disliked in New Zealand, luderick is a very popular fish in Eastern Australia, being one of the most important commercial fish at different points of the 20th Century.
+In modern times, luderick are fished for commercially in New South Wales and in New Zealand they are landed as a bycatch in the grey mullet fishery.
 The fish are sold fresh.
-They are a popular quarry for recreational fisheries in Australia and can be caught of seaweed under a float or artificial wee fly, less so in New Zealand where they appear to be mainly caught by recreational fishermen targeting other species.
+They are a popular quarry for recreational fisheries in Australia and can be caught of seaweed under a float or artificial weed fly, less so in New Zealand where they appear to be mainly caught by recreational fishermen targeting other species.